 Disclosure: I received free product and compensation from Bob’s Red Mill as part of this post.
 As always, all opinions and recipe are my own.
 Thanks for supporting the brands that support Cake ‘n Knife!

-YOU GUYS!
 I made something sweet, delicious AND adorable for Halloween this year!

 You don’t even know what a huge step this is for me.
 Normally my Halloween celebrations are limited to festive cocktails (like this Absolut Elyx Black Magic Martini and this Butterbeer Cocktail) and a big vat of spicy chili while I cuddle up waiting for trick-or-treaters with Hocus Pocus.

 This year I thought I’d broaden my horizons and experiment with a festive dessert this Halloween.